n1d3v/pyfetch/README.md

 # pyfetch
 A better command-line system information tool.
-Made in Python. (pls if you have a better icon give)
+Made in Python.

 Tested on Ubuntu 22.04.3 and Windows 10
 ## How to install